SlovakNationalGallery/senxskutocnost.sng.sk/user/pages/chapters/1/chapter.en.md

 [![Unknown Author.
 Faithful to Ourselves, Together Ahead!
 1939 – 1944.
 Special Print.
 Private Property.](SVK_TMP.115.jpg "Unknown Author.
 Faithful to Ourselves, Together Ahead!
 1939 – 1944.
 Special Print.
 Private Property")](http://www.webumenia.sk/dielo/SVK:TMP.115?collection=82)

 At the time of the Munich Agreement, the most influential political party in Slovakia was Hlinka's Slovak People's Party (HSPP), which in 1935 in coalition with the Slovak National Party won 30% of the votes in the elections.
 It was founded as Slovak People's Party in 1905, then restored by a Catholic priest and a nationalist, Andrej Hlinka.
-It was established on conservative Christian ideas and slowly but surely became obsessed by the idea of autonomy - independent Slovakia within the Czechoslovak Republic.
+It was founded on conservative Christian values and slowly but surely became obsessed with the idea of autonomy - an independent Slovakia within the Czechoslovak Republic.

 <div class="highlight">
 <p>
 The HSPP's gradual radicalisation was epitomised by their totalitarian motto: "One Nation, One Party, One Leader."
 </p>
 </div>
-At the beginning of October 1938, the HSPP took the initiative to solve the issue of Slovakia within the Republic and pushed for autonomy.
+During October 1938, the HSPP strived to solve the issue of Slovakia within the Republic and pushed for autonomy.
 Within the party, there were two conflicting approaches, the so-called moderate wing (represented mainly by Jozef Tiso, Jozef Sivák and Martin Sokol) and the radical wing (led by Vojtech Tuka, Ferdinand Ďurčanský and Alexander Mach).
-They differed in their views of autonomy and they also disagreed on their approach to the antisemitic legislation.
-What was the approach of "one nation, one party and one leader", soon to be Jozef Tiso, to these burning questions?
+They differed in their views on autonomy and disagreed on antisemitic legislation.
+What was the answer of "one nation, one party and one leader" - soon to be Jozef Tiso - to these burning questions?

 {% include 'partials/subobjects.html.twig' with {
 	'title': 'Find out more about the figures of the HSPP', 'subobjects': [
     	{
         	'name':'Andrej Hlinka',
         	'thumbnail': page.media['Andrej_Hlinka.jpg'],
         	'href': '1/hlinka'
     	},
     	{
         	'name':'Jozef Tiso',
         	'thumbnail': page.media['Jozef_Tiso.jpg'],
         	'href': '1/tiso'
     	},
     	{
         	'name':'Karol Sidor',
         	'thumbnail': page.media['Karol_Sidor.jpg'],
         	'href': '1/sidor'
     	},
             	{
         	'name':'Vojtech Tuka',
         	'thumbnail': page.media['Vojtech_Tuka.jpg'],
         	'href': '1/tuka'
     	},
             	{
         	'name':'Alexander Mach',
         	'thumbnail': page.media['Alexander_Mach.jpg'],
         	'href': '1/mach'
     	}
 	]
 }%}

 ---